dominiksalvet/gim/README.md

 sudo gim status gitlab.com/dominiksalvet/gim
 ```

 2. We want to update gim, which is installed locally by current user.
-We will use
+We will use:

 ```sh
 gim install gitlab.com/dominiksalvet/gim